 Windows/Office for Visually-Impaired Users

 This course is run two days per month for four months, with practical work and support throughout the course period.
-For sever and profound impairments, it is recommended that carers are also included into the course.
+For severe and profound impairments, it is recommended that carers are also included into the course.

 16 week clasS

 Individuals with upper-body impairments will struggle to use existing input technologies.
 This course runs two days per month over four months to build up a solid basis for independence.

 We have conducted doctoral-level research on human learning, and use this knowledge and experience in our work on accessibility.

 We have researched the full scope of accessibility with both Windows and Office over the past years, and have implemented targeted solutions for each individual.